k4u5h4L/kaush.me-backend-old/README.md

 ## Features:

+- Done in Python-Django with the help of Django Rest Framework.
-- Fully functional REST API with JWT support for Authentication and Authorisation, made using Django Rest Framework.
+- Fully functional REST API with JWT support for Authentication and Authorisation.
 - File-system based route caching to minimise calls to the database.
 Customizable cache timeout.
 - Inbuilt Django admin panel with a custom installable and customizable theme.
 - Google ReCaptcha v2 for admin login page for added security against bots.